-As the number of online programs and enrollments increases, the Office of eLearning is committed to the implementation of quality assurance measures that ensure the quality of online programs.
+As the number of online programs and enrollments increases, Information Technology Services is committed to the implementation of quality assurance measures that ensure the quality of online programs.

 - This Request for Proposals (RFP) will receive competitive review and provide colleges and departments entrepreneurial incentives to enhance Online Program Development.